 Ms. Kim earned a juris doctorate from Boston College Law School and a bachelor’s degree from New York University.
 She is a member of the bar in New York, Massachusetts, and the District of Columbia.

-John Koufos is the National Director of Reentry Initiatives at Right on Crime.
+John Koufos is the National Director of Reentry Initiatives at Right on Crime, and the Executive Director of Safe Streets & Second Chances.

 John has been widely recognized for his professional advocacy and was previously certified by the Supreme Court of New Jersey as a criminal trial attorney.
 He has tried complex jury trials to verdict, and received numerous professional achievement awards and accolades.

-In 2014, John built the New Jersey Reentry Corporation to assist Governor Chris Christie’s nationally recognized leadership and innovation in the opioid crisis.
-After designing the program, John was named Executive Director and worked with the Christie Administration and five former Governors to implement effective evidence-based reentry services.
-Under John’s leadership NJRC grew from a single-location startup to approximately 60 employees in nine program sites.
-John designed NJRC’s nationally recognized legal program, combining staff lawyers with approximately 70 pro bono lawyers to help the reentry community clear old tickets and warrants and restore drivers licenses that lead to jobs.
+John’s reentry work has been recognized by President Donald J. Trump, and he works with the public and private sector to build partnerships designed to lead to better employment outcomes and safer communities.
+John’s work began in New Jersey, where he helped the Christie Administration and five former Governors implement effective evidence-based reentry services.
+John designed New Jersey’s nationally recognized legal program, combining staff lawyers with approximately 70 pro bono lawyers to help the reentry community clear old tickets and warrants and restore drivers licenses that lead to jobs.

 John’s lived experience on all sides of the criminal justice system makes him a credible spokesperson.
-He is strongly committed to recovery, reentry, and reintegration.
 His leadership in the business community was recognized in 2016 when NJBIZ named him one of New Jersey’s “Top 40 Under 40.”
-He is a regular speaker on criminal justice, healthcare and reentry issues and has taught NJRC’s reentry model to other cities, states and the federal government.
+He is a regular speaker on criminal justice, healthcare and workforce development, and helps cities, states and the federal government to optimize reentry systems.

-One of social work’s leading experts in criminal justice and decarceration, Dr. Carrie Pettus-Davis will join The Florida State University as Associate Professor in summer 2018 to lead the Institute for Justice Research and Development – a premier research center in the college of social work focused on criminal justice system-wide innovations and preparing the social work profession for leadership in smart decarceration approaches.
-Pettus-Davis is currently Assistant Professor at the Brown School, Washington University in St Louis.
+One of social work’s leading experts in criminal justice and decarceration, Dr. Carrie Pettus-Davis joined The Florida State University as Associate Professor in summer 2018 where she serves as a founding director of the Institute for Justice Research and Development – a premier research center in the college of social work focused on criminal justice system-wide innovations and preparing the social work profession for leadership in smart decarceration approaches.
+Pettus-Davis was formerly Assistant Professor at the Brown School, Washington University in St Louis.
 There she founded and directs the Institute for Advancing Justice Research and Innovation and the Smart Decarceration Initiative – both center based initiatives focused on criminal justice innovations.
 Pettus-Davis also co-leads the Promote Smart Decarceration grand challenge network – one of the 12 grand challenges identified by the American Academy of Social Work and Social Welfare.
-Through these initiatives, Pettus-Davis has engaged a growing base of policymakers, business leaders, funders, advocates, practitioners, formerly incarcerated individuals, and scholars in criminal justice innovations for debate and testing.
+Through these initiatives, Pettus-Davis engaged a growing base of policymakers, business leaders, funders, advocates, practitioners, formerly incarcerated individuals, and scholars in criminal justice innovations for debate and testing.

 Pettus-Davis focuses her applied research on decarceration of American prisons and jails through policy reform and direct practice intervention development.
 Pettus-Davis is particularly interested in the ways in which policies and practices can be transformed to reduce race, economic, and behavioral health disproportionality within the criminal justice system.
 She concentrates her direct practice intervention research on working with community partners to develop and research interventions to enhance positive social support, respond to lifetime trauma experiences among justice-involved adults, and generate overall well-being for those impacted by incarceration.
 Pettus-Davis has authored over 50 academic publications including two books.
 Her co-edited volume, Smart Decarceration: Achieving Criminal Justice Transformation in the 21st Century, was published by Oxford University Press in 2017.
 Pettus-Davis provides frequent public speaking and media commentary.